RenderKit/superbuild/README.md

 - CMake 3.12 or greater
 - Python 3.6 or greater (including development tools) with the following packages
   - numpy
-  - Note: Python 3.9 is validated for Intel® OSPRay Studio's python bindings and supported by Intel® oneAPI 2022
+  - Note: Python 3.9 is validated for Intel® OSPRay Studio's python bindings and supported by Intel® 2022
 - Linux system requirements:
   - depending on your linux system, you may need to install X11 and GL development libraries
-- For other dependencies, see latest release notes of Intel® oneAPI Rendering Toolkit components
+- For other dependencies, see latest release notes of Intel® Rendering Toolkit components
   - https://github.com/ospray/rkcommon
   - https://github.com/embree/embree
   - https://github.com/OpenImageDenoise/oidn